HannahRy/ltc_timecode_pi/README.md

 ## Disclaimer

-**This software has not been tested for accuracy or reliability in critical or professional environments.
-It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or noninfringement.
+**This software has not been validated for accuracy or reliability in critical or professional settings.** Based on side-by-side testing with a Blackmagic Studio 4K G2 camera using the camera’s internal NTP time-of-day timecode, ltc_timecode_pi output (on Raspberry Pi 2 with onboard audio) appears to achieve approximately 1–2 frame accuracy; however, it has not been tested beyond this. **The software is provided “as is”, without any warranty—express or implied—including, but not limited to, warranties of merchantability, fitness for a particular purpose, or noninfringement.
 Use at your own risk.**

 ## Build Instructions